Runtime Flow

 review --> branch_sync["Append published-branch sync row<br/>(auto-push started, completed, or failed)"]

-branch_sync --> final_row["Append final status row<br/>or t toggle hint"]
+branch_sync --> final_row["Append final status row<br/>or done continuation hint"]

 This means session.output stays the durable transcript, while summary and focused review are layered on during render instead of being appended back into that transcript string.